Kyuukyuu Sentai GoGoFive: Synopsis

 Grandiene has been waiting for the moment she can manifest on Earth on the day when the planets are in the alignment of the Grand Cross, sending her children to make the preparations while making Earth into a realm of darkness for her.
 But Professor Mondo Tatsumi of the Tatsumi Disaster Prevention Research Center, while failing to convince his peers of this event despite his eminence, left his family to secretly develop the Rescue System to counter the threat by the Psyma Family.
 When the Psyma commence their attack in 1999, months before the Grand Cross is to occur, the Tatsumi siblings find themselves recruited by their estranged father to fight the demons as the GoGoFive team.

 Characters

 The GoGoFive team transformed.
 From left to right: Matsuri, Shou, Matoi, Nagare, and Daimon Tatsumi.

-GoGoFive

-The Tatsumi Family (巽家, Tatsumi-ke) is from a long line of "machi-bikeshi" (firefighters of Edo, the capital of the Tokugawa Shogunate) and they are portrayed as providing emergency and rescue services in Tokyo.
+The five siblings of the Tatsumi Family (巽家, Tatsumi-ke), which consist of four brothers and one sister, are from a long line of "machi-bikeshi" (firefighters of Edo, the capital of the Tokugawa Shogunate), and are portrayed as providing emergency and rescue services in Tokyo.